appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-filtering-table.md

     SELECT * FROM users WHERE gender = {{Select1.selectedOptionValue}};
     ```

-  * For the REST API, configure query parameter as shown in the URL:
+  * For the REST API, configure the query parameter as shown in the URL:

     ```
     https://mock-api.appsmith.com/users?gender={{Select1.selectedOptionValue}}